Chiropractic care for back pain

 What do chiropractors do?

-Chiropractors use hands-on spinal manipulation and other complementary treatments, the theory being that proper alignment of the body's musculoskeletal structure, particularly the spine, will enable the body to heal itself without surgery or medication.
-Manipulation is used to restore mobility to joints restricted by tissue injury caused by a traumatic event such as falling or by repetitive stress such as sitting without proper back support.
+Chiropractors use hands-on spinal manipulation and other complementary treatments, the theory being that correct alignment of the body's musculoskeletal structure, particularly the spine, will enable the body to heal itself without surgery or medication.
+Manipulation is used to restore movement of joints restricted by tissue injury caused by a traumatic event such as falling or by repetitive stress such as sitting without proper back support.

 Chiropractic is primarily used as a pain relief alternative for muscles, joints, bones and connective tissue such as cartilage, ligaments and tendons.
 It is sometimes used in conjunction with conventional medical treatment.

 A chiropractor in the UK must take and pass a course accredited by the General Chiropractic Council (GCC) and then be registered with the GCC.

 What does chiropractic care for back pain involve?

 A chiropractor first records your medical history and then performs a physical examination.
 He or she may use lab tests or diagnostic imaging to determine if treatment is appropriate for your back pain.